Nexxsys/KaliVM-Setup/README.md

 * TO DO: Separate out main script into task based scripts for simple maintenance
 * TO DO: Update the Homebrew Install Script
-* TO DO: Update Install-Fonts Script to include global
 * TO DO: Add on mounts and include fonts
 * TO DO: Add jq install to the script
 * TO DO: Add Obsidian install to the script(s)
-* TO DO: Add ncat install to the script

 ZSHRC Aliases
 ```bash